-In addition to debt securities, the Bank only holds one additional asset measured at fair value (an equity instrument at FVOCI), which is classified as Level 2 instrument.
+In addition to debt securities, the Bank also holds four additional assets measured at fair value (equity instruments measured at FVOCI), one of which is classified as Level 2 instrument and three as Level 3 instruments.

 3.5 Leases

 The Bank assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.